<< Go back to Posts

 to interact with

-It created me 3 files:
+It created 3 files for me:

-• one file with the constant
+• one file with the constants

-You can check the project on Github
+You can check the project on GitHub

-Here is an output of the simulator.
+Here is an output from the simulator.

 Ocean Wave